joseym/li3_hierarchy/README.md

 This becomes especially useful when dealing with large, complicated project, when certain pages only modify a section or two.

 ## Some Notes
-1. This project currently uses like formatting of many "PHP Template Engines", but is not, in fact, a template engine itself.
+1. This project currently uses similar formatting to many "PHP Template Engines", but is not, in fact, a template engine itself.
 You would go about every other lithium layout/view effort exactly as before.
 This project only attempts to meet a need to offer more power to the rendering method of views.
 2. The current formatting isn't set in stone, as this project is in its infancy it is subject to change dramatically.

-This project was inspired while I worked on my [li3_smarty](https://github.com/joseym/li3_smarty) project.
+This project was inspired while I worked a plugin to provide [Smarty PHP support for Lithium](https://github.com/joseym/li3_smarty) project. (blech)

 As I can't stand working with PHP Template Engines but actually think Smarty's template inheritance is a good idea I decided to attempt to achieve/improve upon it without being stuck with the limitations that Smarty enforces.